 Barry Wright is a Professor of Child Mental Health and runs the child mental health research stream, which sits within the Mental Health and Addictions Research Group (MHARG) led by Professor Simon Gilbody.
 His main area of research is new innovation to generate and evaluate child friendly interventions for children and young people moving away from adult based interventions used in so many places.
 To enable this he heads up the Child Oriented Mental health Intervention Centre (COMIC).
 This is a collaboration between the University of York and the Leeds and York Partnership Foundation NHS Trust with strong representation from users and carers and voluntary agencies.
 This involves a team of 12 researchers.
+See a video of his research in lego-based therapy helping children with autism.

 He holds a joint appointment with the University of York’s Department of Health Sciences and the Hull York Medical School (HYMS).